Want to be a Jockey?

 Achieve the Correct Weight

-Every professional jockey will need to adhere to a weight limit to participate in a race.
-While the event will determine the weight limit, jump jockeys will need to weigh no more than nine stones while flat jockeys cannot exceed eight stones.
-Luckily, there are no height stipulations to adhere to, but the average height of a jockey does tend to be between 4 foot 10 inches to 5 foot 6 inches due to the weight regulations.
+To participate in a race, every professional jockey must adhere to a weight limit.
+While the event will determine the weight limit, jump jockeys must weigh no more than nine stones, while flat jockeys cannot exceed eight.
+Luckily, there are no height stipulations to adhere to, but a jockey's average height tends to be between 4 foot 10 inches to 5 foot 6 inches due to the weight regulations.

 Learn from the Best

-If you want to become the best, you will first need to learn from the best.
+To become the best, you must first learn from the best.
 If you are serious about making it as a jockey, you need to watch some of the best professionals in the sport, such as Frankie Dettori, Kieran Fallon, and Ryan Moore.
-Oddschecker lists the biggest horse racing events online, so you will never need to miss a moment of the action and can understand more about the importance of form.

 Page Reference